Letractively/uliweb/trunk/apps/Documents/files/architecture.rst

 Uliweb provides many ways to extend it:

-* Plugin extension.
-This is a plugin mechanism.
-It's similar as Dispatch module, but I created it myself, and it's easy and simple.
-Uliweb has already predefined some plugin hook points, when it runs there, it'll find if there are some matched plugin hook functions existed, and will invoke them one by one.
+* Dispatch extension.
+This is a dispatch mechanism.
+I created it myself, and it's easy and simple.
+Uliweb has already predefined some dispatch points, when it runs there, it'll find if there are some associated receiver functions existed, and will call them one by one.
 * middleware extension.
 It's similar with Django.
 You can configure them in ``settings.ini``, and it can be used for processing before or after the view process.